HGustavs/LenaSYS/backend-models/service-tests/duggaedservice-test.md

 ```

 ### Save qid.
-this value is to be saved to variable $id, it will be used as ID when we identify and delete the data from the database.
+this value is to be saved to variable __$id__, it will be used as ID when we identify and delete the data from the database.

     SQL-query: SELECT MAX(id) FROM quiz;